 - Shows static structure of classifiers in a system

-- Diagram provides basic notation for other structure diagrams prescribed by UML
+- Diagram provides a basic notation for other structure diagrams prescribed by UML

 - Helpful for developers and other team members too

-- Business Analysts can use class diagrams to model systems from business perspective
+- Business Analysts can use class diagrams to model systems from a business perspective

 A UML class diagram is made up of: